 I could not resist, listened and decided right then and there, at the Congaree visitor center, to make this a goal in retirement.
 I vowed to collect the stamps from all 59 national parks in the USA.

 Big Variety in National Parks

 This was not an easy goal.
 National parks span from the National Park of the American Samoa to Virgin Islands National Park, a distance of 7,545 miles.
 Some have no roads or facilities, like Gates of the Arctic National Park.
-They range from the huge (Wrangell-St. Elias in Alaska with over eight million acres, larger than any of the nine smallest states), to the tiny (Hot Springs in Arkansas at less than 6000 acres).
-Some are very popular (Great Smoky with more than 10 million recreational visitors in 2015) while others are barely visited (Gates of the Arctic with just 10,745 recreational visitors in 2015).
+They range from the huge (Wrangell-St. Elias in Alaska with over eight million acres, larger than any of the nine smallest states), to the tiny (Gateway Arch in St. Louis at 91 acres).
+Some are very popular (Great Smoky with more than 14 million recreational visitors in 2021) while others are barely visited (Gates of the Arctic with just 7,362 recreational visitors in 2021).

 Why visit all National Parks?
 Because it’s there.
 Because it’s calling me.
 Because I have a fetish to complete lists.
 Because they are all different and unique.
 Because it’s good for the body, mind, and soul.

 Thus, on that rainy, damp Monday of the National Park Service Centennial year, began our journey.
 It’s an unlikely place to get the inspiration to start this journey.
 After all, it’s one of the least known National Parks, yet it held that magic that is common to all National Parks.